W-Kuah/bike-sim/README.md

 1. Navigate to this https://github.com/W-Kuah/bike-sim/
 2. Click on the 'Code' green button and download zip.
-3. Unzip the file and copy the name of the unzipped folder to your clipboard. e.g.
+3. Unzip the file and copy the path of the unzipped folder to your clipboard. e.g.
 ```plaintext
 /Users/your-name/Downloads/bike-sim-main/